Siddha2004/loc8r-main/README.md

-# Loc8r - Location-Based Application
+# Welcome to Loc8r

-Welcome to Loc8r, a location-based application built with the MEAN stack (MongoDB, Express, Angular/React, Node.js).
+A location-based application built with the MEAN stack (MongoDB, Express, Angular/React, Node.js).

 ## Features